-- 4. Align the screw holes on the hard drive assembly with the screw holes on the palm rest and keyboard assembly [1]. - 5.
-Replace the four (M2x3) screws that secure the hard drive assembly to the palm rest and keyboard assembly [2]. - 6.
+- 4. Align the screw holes on the hard drive assembly with the screw holes on the palmrest and keyboard assembly [1]. - 5.
+Replace the four (M2x3) screws that secure the hard drive assembly to the palmrest and keyboard assembly [2]. - 6.
 Connect the hard drive cable to the system board and close the latch to secure the cable [3].

 - 1. Replace the battery

 - 2. Replace the base cover

+- 3. Replace the optical drive assembly

-- 3. Replace the SD memory card
+- 4. Replace the SD memory card

-- 4. Follow the procedure in after working inside your computer
+- 5. Follow the procedure in after working inside your computer